sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 }
 ```

-There are two kinds of tooltips - **Popover** is shown on top of the interface, and **Inline** is embedded as a normal view.
+There are two kinds of tips - **Popover** is shown on top of the interface, and **Inline** is embedded as a classical view.

 ## Popover

 **For SwiftUI**

-Call the `popoverTip` modifier on the view to which to add a tooltip:
+Call the `popoverTip` modifier on the view to which to add a tip:

 ```swift
 Image(systemName: "heart")